GiGurra/apio/README.md

 It lets you:

 * Define your API with declarative Go code & types
-* Get direct access to type safe client and server APIs in go.
+* Get direct access to type safe client and server in go.
 * Validate your API definition at application startup.
 * Optionally generate an OpenAPI/swagger spec from the API definition.